Trinity Shane Scott - Mississippi's Best Community Newspaper

 NATCHEZ — Graveside services for Trinity Shane Scott, 40, of Natchez, who passed away on December 15, 2020, in Natchez, will be held on Tuesday, December 22, 2020, at Riverside Baptist Church Cemetery in Natchez, at 1 p.m. officiated by Bro.
 Steve Purvis under the direction of Marshall Funeral Home.

-Walkthrough visitation will be held on Tuesday, December 22, 2020, from 11 a.m. to 12:30 p.m. at the Marshall Funeral Home Chapel in Natchez and on Tuesday, December 22, 2020.
+Walkthrough visitation will be held on Tuesday, December 22, 2020, from 11 a.m. to 12:30 p.m. at the Marshall Funeral Home Chapel in Natchez.
 Please be advised all visitors are required to wear masks and will not be permitted entry without them.
 There is a maximum of 25 people allowed in the chapel.
 Visitors will be rotated out.
 Please be considerate of the family; wear masks, hand sanitize, social distance and adhere to all safety precautions.

 Trinity was born on October 22, 1980, in Scotland, MS, to Micheal Scott and Rita Ann Stampley.